Click on a topic below to learn more.

 Sometimes a creditor (company you owe money to) may use a collection agency to collect a debt if you have fallen behind in your payments.
 They might hire the collection agency to collect the debt for them, or they might sell the debt to the collection agency.

 A collection agency is a business that arranges for and obtains payment of money owed to another person or organization.
 For example, you might hear from a collection agency about a credit card debt, an outstanding loan or a line of credit.

-Collection agencies and collectors (person employed by a collection agency) must be licensed to carry out collection activities in Nova Scotia.
+Collection agencies and collectors (person employed by a collection agency) must be licensed to do collection activities in Nova Scotia.
 Service Nova Scotia licenses and regulates collection agencies and collectors in Nova Scotia, under the Collection Agencies Act.

 Yes, but the agency must first write to you and tell you that it has been hired to collect the debt, or has purchased the debt.
 When they contact you the agency or collector must tell you the agency's name, the amount you owe, and identity themselves and how they are authorized to collect the debt.

-There are rules they must follow when they are trying to collect the debt.
+There are other rules collection agencies must follow when they are trying to collect the debt.

 A collection agency or collector must not call or talk to you until you have been notified in writing that they have been hired to collect the debt.
 When they contact you the agency or collector must tell you the agency's name, the amount you owe, and identity themselves and how they are authorized to collect the debt.
 They must first make sure that you owe the debt before they try to collect it.